FREE CONSULTATIONS

 Non-Employees and Delivery Accidents

-Posted on April 24, 2024 in Uncategorized
+Posted on April 24,2024 in Contracted Driver Deliveries

 Dallas, TX delivery driver accident lawyerMany internet-based companies, like Amazon, are increasingly hiring independent contractors to make deliveries.
 These drivers are not professional drivers or CDL holders in company vehicles.
 They are everyday people using their own vehicles to deliver a few packages to earn some supplemental income.